stefanDeveloper/dodger/traefik/README.md

 >  ```--certificatesresolvers.mytlschallenge.acme.email=YOUR_EMAIL```

-(I wasn't to resolve it with a env, please feel free to contribute)
+(I wasn't able to resolve it with a `.env` file, please feel free to contribute)